-He enjoys running along the Potomac and exploring DC nightlife.
-Tom is an avid traveler having visited 34 countries and has flown enough miles on Delta Airlines to circle the earth 20 times.
-He is looking forward to working with students on their professional career goals while they live, study and work in the city he calls home.
+Tom enjoys running along the Potomac and exploring DC nightlife.
+He is an avid traveler having visited 37 countries and has flown enough miles to circle the earth 30 times.
+He looks forward to working with students on their professional career goals while they live, study and work in the city he calls home.

 Caroline is the Manager of Finance & Administration for NYU Washington DC, overseeing and managing the administration of the center in coordination with the Director.
 Her path to a career in finance began with a background in the humanities.
 She studied visual arts at the High School for the Performing and Visual Arts, Houston, and received a B.A. in comparative literature from Brown University.
 Her love of languages, cultural exchange, and giving back inspired her to serve as a Peace Corps volunteer in the Republic of Moldova.
 This experience taught her about the importance of education and sustainability in development efforts, and led her to the International Center for Research on Women, where she worked in finance for over five years prior to joining NYU.

 In her free time, she volunteers as the Finance Manager for love.fútbol, a grassroots organization dedicated to building simple soccer fields for children in impoverished communities to have a safe place to play.
 She also continues to pursue creative forms of expression, making digital art and writing fiction.

 Mark assists the Site Director with management of the curriculum and academic and co-curricular programming, coordinates aspects of the internship program, and provides on-site advising to students.

 Mark has had several advising roles at NYU, including working with both Business and Political Economy (BPE) and Business students at the Stern School of Business, and with pre-health and pre-law students in the College of Arts and Science.
 He was also an advisor for Honors students at the George Washington University.
 He received a M.A. in Higher Education/Student Personnel Administration from NYU and graduated Phi Beta Kappa from Michigan State University with a B.S. in Microbiology.